apmaros/docker-info/README.md

 # Docker tutorial
 This tutorial can be considered as notes taken from Docker documentation and other learning using docker.
 It walks the reader trough and explains the main concepts of the docker.

 **WORK IN PROGRESS** - This project is in early stage and is incomplete.
+Do not rely...

 ## Docker Architecture